No Bernese Mountain Dogs in Vancouver right now

 - They shed massively.
 The double coat blows twice a year; weekly brushing is the floor, daily is better.

 - They need joint care from day one.
-Hip and elbow dysplasia is common; control jumping, stairs, and slippery floors.
+Hip and elbow dysplasia is common; control jumping, stairs, and slippery hardwood.

 - They are heart-on-sleeve dogs.
 Separation anxiety is common; alone-time training matters from the first week.